Our Church

 Our People

 Our congregation is faithful, warm, friendly, caring, and welcoming.
 There is a strong sense of family, belonging and community.
 We provide support and comfort to those in need, friendship and prayerfulness.
+Everyone is encouraged to contribute to the life of the Parish, using their unique gifts to strengthen the community and deepen their faith.

 Lay Ministry: Liturgical Assistants, Intercessors, Readers, Servers.

-Worship Assistance: Sides-people, Welcomers, PowerPoint creators and operators, Church Cleaners.
+Worship Assistance: Sides-people, Welcomers, PowerPoint creators and operators, Church cleaners.

 Other: Driver/Pickups, Grounds people, Administration – pew bulletins, rosters, blue card records, Fundraising activities.